Ludwig Stumpfegger

 Ludwig Stumpfegger (11 July 1910 – c.
-2 May 1945) was a German doctor who served in the SS of Nazi Germany during World War II.
+2 May 1945) was a German doctor who served in the Schutzstaffel (SS) of Nazi Germany during World War II.
 He was Adolf Hitler's personal surgeon from 1944 to 1945, and was present in the Führerbunker in Berlin in late April 1945.

 Early life and career

+Ludwig Stumpfegger was born in Munich in Bavaria.
+He started his medical studies at the Ludwig-Maximilians-Universität München in 1930, following secondary school completion.
+He earned his medical degree on 11 August 1937.

-Ludwig Stumpfegger was born in Munich in Bavaria and had studied medicine from 1930 onwards.
-Stumpfegger joined the SS on 2 June 1933 and the Nazi Party on 1 May 1935.
+Stumpfegger joined the Schutzstaffel (SS) on 2 June 1933 and the Nazi Party on 1 May 1935.
 He initially worked as an assistant doctor under Professor Karl Gebhardt in the Hohenlychen Sanatorium, which specialised in sports accidents.
 As a result of this experience, he was part of the medical team, along with Gebhardt, at the 1936 Summer Olympics in Berlin and the Winter Olympics of the same year in Garmisch-Partenkirchen.
-In August 1937 Stumpfegger obtained his doctor's degree.

 World War II

-After World War II began, the "Hohenlychen" was used by the SS.
-Under the supervision of Gebhardt, Dr. Fritz Fischer and Dr. Herta Oberheuser, Stumpfegger participated in medical experiments on women from the Ravensbrück concentration camp.
-In November 1939 he transferred to the surgical department of the SS hospital in Berlin.
-He was transferred back to the "Hohenlychen" as adjutant to Gebhardt in March 1940.
-In April 1943 he was promoted to SS-Obersturmbannführer.
-On Himmler's recommendation, he was transferred to "Wolfsschanze" Führer headquarters as the resident doctor in October 1944.
+After World War II began, the Hohenlychen Sanatorium was used by the SS.
+Under the supervision of Gebhardt, Fritz Fischer and Herta Oberheuser, Stumpfegger participated in medical experiments on women from the Ravensbrück concentration camp.
+In November 1939, he transferred to the surgical department of the SS hospital in Berlin.
+He was transferred back to the Hohenlychen Sanatorium as adjutant to Gebhardt in March 1940.
+In April 1943, he was promoted to SS-Obersturmbannführer.
+On Himmler's recommendation, he was transferred to Führer headquarters as the resident doctor in October 1944.

 Berlin 1945 and death

 In 1945, Stumpfegger started working directly for Hitler in the Führerbunker in Berlin.
-By 29 April 1945, Stumpfegger had distributed brass-cased prussic acid capsules to any military adjutants, secretaries, and staff in the bunker who wished to kill themselves rather than be captured.
+By 29 April 1945, Stumpfegger had distributed brass-cased cyanide capsules to any military adjutants, secretaries, and staff in the bunker who wished to kill themselves rather than be captured.
 Some sources report that, as the Red Army advanced towards the bunker complex, Stumpfegger helped Magda Goebbels kill her children as they slept, before she and her husband Joseph Goebbels committed suicide on 1 May.

 On 30 April 1945, just before committing suicide, Hitler signed an order allowing bunker personnel to attempt to escape the approaching enemy forces.
 On 1 May, Stumpfegger left the bunker with a group that included Martin Bormann, Werner Naumann and Hitler Youth leader Artur Axmann.
 At the Weidendammer Bridge, a Tiger tank spearheaded the first attempt by the Germans to cross the bridge, but the tank was hit and Bormann and Stumpfegger were "knocked over".
 On the third attempt, made around 01:00, the group was able to cross the Spree.
 Bormann, Stumpfegger, and Axmann walked along railroad tracks to Lehrter station, where Axmann decided to go alone in the opposite direction of the other two men, but he encountered a Red Army patrol and doubled back.
 Axmann saw two bodies, which he later identified as Bormann and Stumpfegger, on a bridge near the railway switching yard, the moonlight clearly illuminating their faces.
 He did not have time to determine what had killed them.